mrkeepout/mrkeepout/README.md

 ### 🍔 [Unifood](https://github.com/mrkeepout/unifood)
 > Restaurant mapping application for university environments.
-Built with **Swift**, this project offers a simple and intuitive UX for managing menus and orders.
+Built with **Swift**, this project provides a simple and intuitive user experience for managing menus and orders.

 - Swift + UIKit + Node-red
 - Location of restaurants and places to eat